Spirit Daily Blog

 © Copyright 2026.
 Spirit Daily Blog.
 All Rights Reserved.

-Strangest Things: Notes Here And Afar
+Strangest Things: Notes Here And From Afar

 January 22, 2026 by sd

 Take the story of the “Little Sparrow” of Pittsburgh.
-Real name: Patricia Kopta.

-This was a married, attractive, and professional woman who seemed to have her act together.
 A former straight-A student, model, and dance instructor, she later worked in finance and then at the Art Institute of Pittsburgh.
-She was married to Bob Kopta, a retired truck driver, for twenty years.
+She was married to a truck driver named Bob Kopta for twenty years.

-One day at work, she claimed to have encountered an angel, presumably in the elevator.
-She said the angel had revealed the future to her, and immediately afterward, she quit her job and began preaching on the streets of Pittsburgh, and especially at Pittsburgh Steeler football games, obsessively warning that the end of the world was nigh.
+She said the angel revealed the future of the world to her, and immediately afterward, Kopta quit her job and began preaching on the streets and especially at Pittsburgh Steeler football games, obsessively warning everyone she could pull aside that the end of the world was nigh.

-She did this from morning till late in the evening, wearing her shoes out and walking so much in parking lots and busy roads in Ross Township, north of Pittsburgh, that she often bled from the feet.
-She was locally famous as “the Sparrow” because os her slight build and the way she seemed to flit around.
-For a while she was institutionalized (for “delusions of grandeur” and “schizophrenia”), and then, in 1992, simply vanished, breaking the heart of her dedicated husband.
+She did this from morning till late in the evening, walking so much in parking lots and along busy roads in Ross Township north of Pittsburgh that she wore out shoes and often bled from the feet.
+Patricia was locally famous as “the Sparrow” because of her slight build and the way she seemed to flit from one corner to the next.

-Her husband is now dead (he never got her to come back, dying with a broken heart), and as far as we can tell, is still alive in a nursing home at age 86.
-What was it she saw in that elevator?
+Her husband is now dead (he never got her to come back, dying with a broken heart), and as far as we can tell, she is still alive in a nursing home at age 86.

 Do you believe in curses?

-It seems more and more today do.[scroll for more:]
+It seems more and more today do. [scroll for more:]

+Nearly matching all the above in strangeness was the life of a California conman named Jeff Lash.
 He was an eccentric gun collector who stashed away literally tons of ammunition and preparation supplies (again, for an apocalypse) and convinced a string of women to give him hundreds of thousands of dollars.

 Lash had spent years telling people an elaborate story that he was a government agent (or working for high-level intelligence) and, in some versions of his claims, that he was not fully human—an “alien” or other extraordinary being.